 “Learning to grow is the most human thing we can do.”

-Art I feel is not just something that can be only experienced in a gallery behind glass, I feel that if it can move you, bring you joy, fear, unease then that is truly art.
+Art is not just something that can be experienced in a gallery behind glass.
+I feel that if it can move you, bring you joy, fear, or unease, then that is truly art.